prithwi/how_not2_flu/README.md

 # how_not2_flu
-Accompanying material for "how not to forecast flu" paper.
+Accompanying material for "What to Know before Forecasting the Flu" paper.

 **Table of contents**